Golf Without Clubs

 - Short game: Shots close to the green

-- Course management: Playing smart rather than aggressive
+- Course management: Playing smart rather than aggressively

 Golf, Trust, and Status Signals

-- Someone who plays weekly likely prioritizes structure and routine
+- Someone who plays weekly likely prioritises structure and routine.

 - Someone who mentions “playing badly lately” may be inviting empathy

-- Someone who laughs about their game often values humility
+- Someone who laughs about their game frequently values humility.

 Responding correctly matters.